Simon Kenton: Places

+Schools

-Kenton County, Kentucky, is named for him, as is Simon Kenton High School in Independence, the county seat.
+Simon Kenton High School in Independence, the county seat is named for him.
+Simon Kenton Elementary schools were named in Xenia and Springfield, Ohio.

+Other representation

 A statue honoring him was erected in Covington, Kentucky's Riverside Drive Historic District, overlooking the Ohio River.

-Simon Kenton Elementary Schools were named in Xenia and Springfield, Ohio.

 Singer/songwriter Tyler Childers wrote the song "Middle Ground" in reference to Kenton and his expeditions.

+Organizations

-Simon Kenton Post #20 in Elsmere, Kentucky, of the Kentucky Department of the American Legion is named in his honor.
+Simon Kenton Post #20 in Elsmere, Kentucky, of the Kentucky Department of the American Legion, is named in his honor.